gitter-badger/nct/doc/ncrux-config.1.md

 DESCRIPTION
 ===========
-A tool to configure build settings of a project using menu driven interface and to generate corresponding source code to be used in languages like C, Go, Python, PHP, Perl etc. This tool is based on kconfig found in Linux kernel sources.
+A tool to configure build settings of a project using menu driven interface and to generate corresponding source code to be used in languages like C, Go, Python, PHP, Perl, JavaScript etc. This tool is based on kconfig found in Linux kernel sources.

 OPTIONS
 =======